Symmetric vs Asymmetric Encryption – In a simple word Asymmetric encryption is more secure than symmetric encryption.

-Data integrity is a sensitive aspect for any organization.
+Data integrity is a sensitive aspect of any organization.
 When planning your course of work for the future, you must focus on reliable measures of safeguarding your confidential data from unauthorized access and fraud anywhere during the data cycle.

 One of the foolproof ways of achieving this is through data encryption.
 It refers to a series of encoding of confidential data in a way that only the individuals that are authorized by the company can access it.

-Asymmetric encryption, on the other hand, requires the use of two separate keys i.e., a public key and private key.
+Asymmetric encryption, on the other hand, requires the use of two separate keys i.e., a public key and a private key.

 In this case, data can be encoded by the public key, whereas data can be decoded by the private key.